Hiltslash/COBRA/README.md

-File extension must be .coil for cobra do a for loop like this: for times command arguments make an infinite loop like this: for 10 for 10 for 10 for 10 for 10 for 10 show "this will loop forever :D"
+File extension must be .coil for cobra do a for loop like this: for times command arguments make an infinite loop like this: for 10 for 10 for 10 for 10 for 10 for 10 show "this will loop forever :D" if statements like this: if condition exresult command argument(s)

 yes that's kinda the entire documentation